EventStore/documentation/docs/v6/event-sourcing/microservices.md

 ## Independent projections

-Splitting the system into individual components comes with the cost.
+Splitting the system into individual components comes with a cost.
 The system becomes explicitly distributed with all the potential issues associated with distribution.

 ::: tip
 Read mode about [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) before considering to break your system into isolated components.